iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 and when one of these change, the part of the pipeline that depends on the updated element becomes invalid.

-In the previous stage, we created a stage without actually running by editing `dvc.yaml`.
+In the previous stage, we created a stage by editing `dvc.yaml`.

+Now we are ready to execute the whole pipeline with a single command.

+Note that we didn't update `dvc.lock` file when we update `dvc.yaml`.
+Currently, the lock file doesn't contain any information about the new stage.

+We have two options to run the whole pipeline.
+We saw the first one earlier, while running the `prepare` step.
+We can use `dvc exp run` to run the whole pipeline.

-We use `dvc repro` command to (re)run a stage and (re)produce its outputs.
+The other option is `dvc repro` command to (re)run a stage and (re)produce its outputs.
+We will use `repro` in this step to run the pipeline.

-In the first step, we run the `prepare` stage by supplying it to `dvc run` and let's see what happens when we reproduce.
 First we check the status of the stage by `dvc status` command:

 `dvc status prepare`{{execute}}